 Located off the southern tip of the Malay Peninsula, Singapore is the only island city-state in the world and is the world’s second most densely populated country.

-Having a combination of Chinese, Malay and Indian influences, Singapore is today one of the world’s most prosperous countries, with skyscrapers, modern subways, high-end shopping and a vibrant nightlife.
+Having a combination of Chinese, Malay and Indian influences, Singapore is now one of the world’s most prosperous countries, with skyscrapers, modern subways, high-end shops and a vibrant nightlife.

 Singapore is one of the few remaining developed nations where sex between two males remains illegal.
 Same-sex marriages are not permitted.
 Overseas same-sex marriages are not recognised.